Ninkasi…Goddess of Beer

 Geez…we didn’t even know there was a Goddess of Beer….that’s how important beer was to many civilizations.

-Here’s the history of beer in the time it takes you to quaff one down…and a snapshot on one very special brewery.
+Here’s the history of beer in the time it takes you to quaff one down…and a snapshot of one very special brewery.

 In fact…you need to go back 7,000 years.
 I know, I know…we’re asking about your ancient reincarnated self…but do you know what was happening back then?

-The world population was about 5 million (remember, your great-great grandpa/ma to the nth degree was alive then) and they were just figuring things out…the wheel, urbanization, rice and maize was domesticated as was other areas of agriculture and civilizations in the far East, Central America and Europe emerging.
+The world population was about 5 million (remember, your great-great-grandpa/ma to the nth degree was alive then) and they were just figuring things out…the wheel, urbanization, rice, and maize were domesticated as were other areas of agriculture and civilizations in the far East, Central America, and Europe emerging.